scottbarnes/reconcile/README.md

 - Total Open Library Editions with more than on associated work
 - Total Internet Archive items that link to an Open Library Edition, and that Edition does not have an OCAID
 - Total Open Library Editions that have an OCAID but have no Internet Archive entry in their source_records

+There are also a handful of checks for errors, with recording to `reports/report_errors.txt` See `setup.cfg` to change the location. *NOTE*: This file isn't deleted to automatically; rather, successive imports will append to it.

 ### Contributing
 - Run the tests manually: `poetry run pytest`